 1. Dutch Braids

 This braided hairstyle is an absolute classic for little girls and a great place to start if you’re just learning how to braid.
+See some great examples at Hairstyle Camp.
 In Dutch braids the braid appears to sit on top of the head, adding height and volume; the opposite is French braids in which the braid is tucked underneath the hair.

 Two Dutch braids hold the hair neatly back whilst looking oh-so-cute!